To prohibit certain business concerns from receiving assistance from the Small Business Administration, and for other purposes.

 Length: 2 pages

-This bill was introduced on June 27, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 27, 2018, in a previous session of Congress, but it did not receive a vote.

 Jun 27, 2018